Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/12/dependency-injection-in-php.md

 $exampleSearchClass = new ExampleSearchClass(new SearchProvider());
 ```

 This solves the initial problem, but now all of the code that creates an instance of ExampleSearchClass also needs to know about the SearchProvider.
-If you only ever substitute this in your tests, you have really infected all your code base with a bit of knowledge that it really doesn’t need.
-In some languages you can create multiple constructors, one that accepts the dependency and one that creates the default if one isn’t supplied.
-PHP doesn’t allow for multiple constructors, but there are some ways around this problem.
+If you only ever substitute this in your tests, you have really infected all your code base with a bit of knowledge that it really doesn't need.
+In some languages you can create multiple constructors, one that accepts the dependency and one that creates the default if one isn't supplied.
+PHP doesn't allow for multiple constructors, but there are some ways around this problem.

 ## The Null By Default Parameter